phantringuyen/phantringuyen/README.md

-- 👋 Hi, I’m Phan Trí Nguyên, a student at **University of Science - Vietnam National University Ho Chi Minh City** and at the moment, I am doing researchs on *Computer Vision* specialized majors at school.
+- 👋 Hi, I’m Phan Trí Nguyên, a student at **the University of Science - Vietnam National University Ho Chi Minh City** and at the moment, I am doing research on *Computer Vision* specialized majors at this university.
-- 👀 I’m interested in OCR technology, Medical image analysis, GAN in deepfakes,
+- 👀 I’m interested in OCR technology, Medical image analysis, GAN in Deepfakes, Text23Dscences through GenAI
 - 🌱 I’m currently learning Computer Vision and Data Science
-- 💞️ I’m looking to collaborate on CAM/CAD teammates.
+- 💞️ I’m looking to collaborate with CAM/CAD teammates.
-- 📫 How to reach me on facebook [nguyenphan2k2](https://www.facebook.com/nguyenphan2k2/)
+- 📫 How to reach me on LinkedIn [phantringuyen2002](https://www.linkedin.com/in/phantringuyen2002/)